starzology banner

 You will know by now I am a solid Western psychological astrologer.
 Which means I generally do astrology regarding the zodiac signs from Aries to Pisces, but that doesn’t mean I don’t have a passing interest in other closely aligned systems of horoscope work.

-As we are entering the Year of the Snake, I thought this will be a good time to share some basic information about how the Chinese astrology works and why they have the animals that they do and in the sequence which they are found.
+I thought this will be a good time to share some basic information about how the Chinese astrology works and why they have the animals that they do and in the sequence which they are found.
 We call it Lunar Astrology now as many Asian countries use the zodiac and not just China.

 Here I’m just going to explain the method of the creation of the list and also some general characteristics of each of the animals within the Lunar Zodiac.
 I don’t profess to understand the deeper meanings of the Lunar Zodiac and the BaZi which relates to the four pillars of the year, month, day and hour.